harleysherman/ecommerceBackEnd/README.md

 ## Description

-- The motivation is to learn to create a note taking app using Express get and post methods.
+- The motivation is to learn how to use insomnia and Object Relational Mapping.
-- The project was built to create a note taking app.
+- The project was built to create an ecommerce backend and verify methods through insomnia.
 - The problem this project solves is greater understanding of the use cases of Express.
-- I learned how to work note taker app to communicate the back end with the front end of the project.
+- I learned how to work better with insomnia and gained a greater understanding of models and routes in ORM.

 ## Table of Contents (Optional)